nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Add Entry

+The `add` command allows students to add their expenses or income entries into PennyWise.

+### How the `add` command works

 The `add` command is implemented by the `AddCommandParser` and `AddCommand` classes.

 `AddCommandParser` class is responsible for parsing the parameter received from the user.

 `AddCommand` class is responsible for adding a new entry to the specified list.

-Below is a sequence diagram and explanation of how the AddCommand is executed.
+Below is a sequence diagram and explanation of how the `add` command is executed.
 ![Interactions Inside the Logic Component for the `add t/e d/Lunch a/7.20 da/04-10-2022 c/Food` Command](images/AddSequenceDiagram.png)

+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 Step 1.
 The user enters `add t/e d/Lunch a/7.20 da/04-10-2022 c/Food` command in the main window.